kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

   to constrain the setup of a transposed _connection_ to hop-by-hop.

+# Establishing Authority

+In HTTP, only the URI's authority may process or delagate the request ({{Section 17.1 of HTTP-SEMANTICS}}).

+Under PTTH, the reverse proxy exercises that authority: it authenticates backend servers using its configured scheme and forwards incoming requests over the transposed connections.

+# Security Considerations

+TODO

 # IANA Considerations

 Once approved, this document will request IANA to register the following entry